-While no one here at Cinemaholism HQ can attest for certain what the first Emirati film is, we can definitely assure what the first film from the Emirates to get reviewed here is.
-I did some digging into, and the director of today’s subject, Ali F. Mostafa, has a Wikipedia page tied for the oldest with one Tariq AlKazim, and with multiple credits for each.
+While no one here at Cinemaholism HQ can attest for certain what the first Emirati film in history is, we can definitely assure what the first film from the Emirates to get reviewed here is. ￼I did some digging into, and the director of today’s subject, Ali F. Mostafa, has a Wikipedia page tied for the oldest with one Tariq AlKazim, and with multiple credits for each.
 Suffice it to say, I’ll be keeping an eye on their development and upcoming works.
-In endeavoring to understand the nascent Middle Eastern cinema-scape, I will look with an eye for content conveyed with a loose examination of the proficiency of the techniques used to deliver said messages.
+In endeavoring to understand the nascent Middle Eastern cinema-scape, my intent is to examine the content conveyed with a lenient view of the technical proficiency used to deliver said messages.
 The Worthy, currently on Netflix, will be assessed along those lines of intent versus method.
 In what is ultimately a chamber piece, the ascribed sci-fi genre undertones prove nonexistent.
 The film begins when, on a deserted freeway, a semi approaches the camera to pick up a hitchhiker.
 A voice-over relays an encounter by the narrator’s father, i.e. the driver, his propensity to help strangers and reluctance to bring up the past that led to current times.
 Times that necessitate periodic trips to the city for essentials.

 Before the truck stops at the mouth of an off-ramp, the hitchhiker, referred to as the Seer, warns of the Black Banners (could it be ISIS?) as he departs on foot.
 Director Mostafa makes a point of framing the overhead road sign, which reveals no geographical identifiers; street names in Arabic along with a generic typonym and an exit number.
 The film title arrives with the narration resuming, detailing an apocalyptic outcome stemming from clashing parties that culminated in one band polluting the water sources and wiping out entire cities.
 With a societal collapse in full effect and no governing bodies, the narrator’s explains how his group had taken refuge in an abandoned factory sustained by plentiful water supply.
 Fierce territoriality and survival of the fittest seem to be the law of the land—water and ammunition its precious commodities.
 With the physical setting unnamed but the language and conditions indicated, the dystopian features of a stateless milieu would eclipse any advertised sci-fi underpinnings.